eneamilo91/asaasas/regularization.md

 # Early Stopping Explained: Mechanics, Pros, and Cons

 ![Early Stopping Visualization](https://api.wandb.ai/files/ayush-thakur/images/projects/204272/2750c604.png)
 *Early stopping halts training when validation performance plateaus, preventing overfitting.
-[Image Source]*

 **Early stopping** is like a "training watchdog" for machine learning models.
 Instead of modifying the model or data, it stops training at the right moment to save you from overfitting.
 Let’s dive into how it works!